 The victimization of hens begins before they are born and is carried in their bodies until death.
 All for the sake of human consumption of eggs, these wonderful beings have been manipulated to lay at such frightening rates that their bodies are virtually ticking time bombs.
 (The wild ancestors of modern chickens lay 12-15 eggs per year, solely for reproduction.
 The hens whose eggs we steal lay between 250-300 annually, and typically live for only a few years before they die.)

 Whether a hen is in a battery cage, on a “free-range” farm, or in a backyard flock, the biology is the same…the exploitation is unchanged.

 We understood this quickly after starting to rescue chickens.
-The knowledge of impending death does not ameliorate the experience of it, of course–especially when those who die are innocent victims of human greed, no more and no less.
+The knowledge of impending death does not ameliorate the experience of it, of course–especially when those who die are innocent victims of human greed.

 We brought Coriander inside to care for her and keep her warm when she started showing signs of discomfort.
 Despite constant care and attention, her body could not handle whatever she was struggling with.

 I have been carrying a great deal of rage around since losing Coriander.
 Since burying Coriander, honestly.
 It is a non-specific rage–there is no particular target, though there are some very clear causes behind her death–which makes it all the more frustrating.